Harvard-Neutrino/SIREN/resources/examples/example4/README_beam_timing.md

 material found in the complete detector-building GDML would construct many irrelevant processes.
 Add the nuclei from selected upstream sectors when the study should include HNL production before the active liquid argon.

+The HNL example samples dk2nu rows through a threshold bias: a row whose forward Doppler bound (the largest neutrino energy its parent can produce) does not exceed the N4 mass gets zero sampling weight, since it cannot drive the upscatter and its physical contribution is exactly zero.
+This matters mostly with `--dar-files`: stopped pions make 30 MeV neutrinos, far below the default N4 threshold, and would otherwise dominate the sampling with rows that can never produce an event.
+The generation probability accounts for the bias, so event weights are unchanged.

+The HNL example also fills the DarkNews interpolation tables before injection begins, up to the forward Doppler bound of the loaded dk2nu rows (the largest neutrino energy any surviving row can produce), and then saves the filled tables next to the DarkNewsTables resource.
+The first run therefore pays the DarkNews evaluation cost up front instead of stalling inside the injection loop, and every later run with the same model parameters loads the tables from disk. `--table-emax` overrides the fill range in GeV, and `--no-precompute-tables` builds the tables lazily during injection.
+The vector-portal examples need no such step: their Dutta-Kim models are analytic and compute their widths at construction.

 The quoted glob lets the script expand the files itself. `--entry-stop 10000` is useful for a quick first test.
 The script writes both the PNG and a CSV with